fieldtrip/website/development/module/forward.md

 ## Module layout

-The [forward](/development/module/forward) module contains functions with a user interface that will be easily understood by experimenced programmers and methods developers and can be considered medium-level functions.
+The [forward](/development/module/forward) module contains functions with a user interface that will be easily understood by experienced programmers and methods developers and can be considered medium-level functions.
 They have a clear and consistent programming interface (API) which hides the specific details particular volume conduction models and that allows software developers to write forward methods without having to worry about integrating it with the inverse methods worry about data handling.
 The low-level functions on which the functions in the forward module depend are located in a private subdirectory which is not accessible from the MATLAB command line.

 The forward module is complemented by an [inverse](/development/module/inverse) module that contains the implementation of various high-quality inverse source estimation algorithms, such as dipole fitting, beamforming and linear estimation using the minimum-norm approach.